TealNerd/Humbug/README.md

 - Gives player saturation when they lose a point of hunger
 - Prevents a bug that allows tree growth to wrap around the world and overwrite blocks at 1+.
 - Adds option to (de)buff damage of arrows
+- Adds options to sanitize signs on placement

 The 'humbug' console command can be used to get or set any of the configuration file settings while the server is running.
 Also available are 'humbug save' and 'humbug reload'.